JanssenProject/jans/jans-cedarling/bindings/cedarling_ruby/README.md

 ## License

-TODO: check on gluu licencing policy and update if necessary.

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the Apache License.
+See the [copy in jans project](https://github.com/JanssenProject/jans/blob/main/LICENSE).